 It is to be noted that incorporating PSR J0614$-$3329---either with the previous NICER observations or with the combined PSR+GW constraints---does not significantly alter the Bayesian evidence ($\ln Z$).
 According to the Jeffreys scale \citep{Jeffreys1961}, a difference of $|\Delta \ln Z| < 1$ indicates inconclusive evidence, $1 < |\Delta \ln Z| < 2.5$ suggests weak to moderate evidence, $2.5 < |\Delta \ln Z| < 5$ indicates strong evidence, and $|\Delta \ln Z| > 5$ represents decisive evidence for one model over another.
-The changes in $\ln Z$ observed upon adding PSR J0614$-$3329 fall within the inconclusive to weak range, suggesting that the new data does not strongly favour or disfavour any particular EoS class.
-It should be emphasised that since the Bayesian evidence depends on the integral over the prior volume and the underlying data differ across inference runs, a direct comparison of $\ln Z$ values is not strictly valid.
-Nonetheless, $\ln Z$ serves as a useful diagnostic for assessing the compatibility of the observational data with the assumed model.
+A summarised overview of our results is presented in Table \ref{Tab:Mono}, \ref{Tab:Non-Mono}, and \ref{Tab:Discont} for the monotonous, non-monotonous, and discontinuous sets, respectively.
+The changes in $\ln Z$ observed upon adding PSR J0614$-$3329 fall within the inconclusive to weak range, suggesting that the new data do not strongly favour or disfavour any particular EoS class.
+Since the Bayesian evidence depends on the integral over the prior volume, and the underlying data differ across inference runs, a direct comparison of $\ln Z$ values is not strictly valid.
+Nonetheless, $\ln Z$ serves as a helpful diagnostic for assessing the compatibility of the observational data with the assumed model.